-Medicine Today’s quarterly publication Cardiology Today aims to provide doctors with practical, evidence-based reviews and clinical information that will assist them in reviewing and updating their knowledge in the field of cardiology.
+Medicine Today’s biannual publication Cardiology Today aims to provide doctors with practical, evidence-based reviews and clinical information that will assist them in reviewing and updating their knowledge in the field of cardiology.
 Although the content is focused primarily on the needs of GPs, it is also circulated to cardiologists and general physicians.
-It is subject to the same thorough peer review process and high production standards applied to our flagship journal Medicine Today.
+It is published in print in a dedicated section within Medicine Today and online at cardiologytoday.com.au.
+Articles published in Cardiology Today are subject to the same thorough peer review process and high production standards applied to our flagship journal Medicine Today.

-Articles submitted to Cardiology Today should be succinct, provide practical, easy-to-read information that will assist GPs in their day-to-day practice.
+Articles submitted to Cardiology Today should be succinct and provide practical, easy-to-read information that will assist GPs in their day-to-day practice.

-Features – In-depth reviews of practical clinical information on cardiology (1500 to 2000 words in length), covering the diagnosis, investigation and/or management of a particular condition.
+Features – In-depth reviews of practical clinical information on cardiology (about 2500 to 3000 words in length), covering the diagnosis, investigation and/or management of a particular condition.

-Perspectives – Shorter pithy articles (1200 to 1500 words in length) on specific cardiology issues.
+Perspectives – Shorter pithy articles (about 1500 to 2000 words in length) on specific cardiology issues.

 Further details on some of these article types are given in the Instructions to authors below.